Why Does My Toddler Hit Himself? Surprising Reasons!

 Some signs to look out for include bruising or redness on particular body parts, repetitive movements like head-banging or hair-pulling, and difficulty sleeping or eating due to discomfort.

-It’s crucial to work with parents and caregivers to understand the underlying causes of self-harm behaviors and develop strategies that prioritize safety and effective communication with pediatricians or other healthcare professionals.
+Working with parents and caregivers is crucial to understand self-harm behaviors’ underlying causes and develop strategies that prioritize safety and effective communication with pediatricians or other healthcare professionals.

 By addressing these concerns early on, we can help support healthy development and well-being for all children.